Gustavomdcl/assets/README.md

 #### Main files: (scss/)

 1. **_variables.scss** - manipulate the variables in this file to fit your project needs.
-2. **_mixins.scss** - at this moment this file contains only one mixin call 'respont-to' which is extremely useful for media queries.
+2. **_mixins.scss** - at this moment this file contains only one mixin call 'respont-to' for media queries.
 3. **_base.scss** - in this file you find rules for the body, headings, links, forms, etc.
 4. **_layout.scss** - this is probably most useful file in the repo, which contains the flexible grid system.
 5. **_modules.scss** - empty for now, but this is where you should but your modules.